 - Sea salt and freshly ground pepper to taste

 - Cook spaghetti according to package instructions.

-- On medium-low heat, fry bacon.
+- Place large skillet on medium-low heat and fry bacon.

 - Once bacon is crispy, transfer bacon with a slotted spoon to a plate covered with a paper towel.